R&H Logo

 We look at it in two ways.
 There is the pre-planning, which occurs no earlier than five years before you would be qualifying for Medicaid, or crisis planning, where you need to spend down as soon as possible.

 We are here to assist.
-If you have any questions, please give us a call at 303-688-0944 to set up a case assessment or schedule yourself online when you click here.
+If you have any questions, please give us a call at 303-688-0944 to set up a free case assessment or schedule yourself online when you click here.